Thomas-B8/STG102/README.txt

 2 ) code_donnees is used to data cleaning
 3 ) code_modeles is used for analysis
 4 ) code_figures is used for important output
+5 ) code_simulations is used for the last part : simulations